 Sometimes an oral surgeon will perform a root canal before performing a complete dental procedure, like crowning or root planing.
-In most cases, when a tooth is infected with fungus or bacterial growths, the framingham ma dentist will remove the infected portion of the tooth and then treat it from the inside out.
+In most cases, when a tooth is infected with fungus or bacterial growths, the dentist Brooklyn NY will remove the infected portion of the tooth and then treat it from the inside out.

 What are the typical symptoms that you may be having a root canal?